Bhutan

 Guided by the concept of “gross national happiness”, the small Himalayan Kingdom of Bhutan has achieved rapid economic growth.
-Investments in health and education and a peaceful transition to a democratic constitutional monarchy, have resulted in a reduction in poverty from 23.2 percent to 8.2 percent in just a decade.
+It transitioned into a lower middle-income country at the end of 2023, with investments in health and education reducing poverty from 23 to 12 percent in just a decade.

-The Government is firmly committed to achieving the Sustainable Development Goals (SDGs) by 2030.
-However, the impact of climate change is expected to lead to more frequent and intense disasters that threaten to reverse Bhutan’s progress.
-A majority of people depend on the agricultural sector to survive, so protecting the country’s food and nutrition sector is an important step towards reaching Zero Hunger across the country.
+However, the impact of climate change is expected to lead to more frequent and intense disasters, threatening to reverse Bhutan’s progress.
+Most people depend on the agricultural sector to survive, so protecting the country’s food systems is an important step towards reaching zero hunger.

 What the World Food Programme is doing in Bhutan